ahmadr75/UK_gov_Twitter_Covid_data_analysis/README.md

 # UK_gov_Twitter_Covid_data_analysis

-This is a student seminar code prepared by Ahmad Rezaei at TU Ilmenau in SS2021.
+This is a student seminar code prepared by
+                                          Efimov Evgenii,
+                                          Kazakova Evgeniia,
+                                          Rezaei Ahmad,
+                                          Shevtsova Anastasiia,
+                                                                at TU Ilmenau in SS2021.